asp1420/A-Bio-inspired-Quaternion-Local-Phase-CNN/README.md

 $ python regression_conv_100.py
 ```
 **Output**
+*Note: these file can be used by the jupyter notebook file prl_rotation_fig_v2.ipynb.*

  *  *loss_conv_cifar10.csv* (loss of convolution layer with CIFAR-10 dataset)
  *  *loss_conv_mnist.csv* (loss of convolution layer with MNIST dataset)
  *  *val_loss_conv_cifar10.csv* (validation loss of convolution layer with CIFAR-10 dataset)